 Should business analysts prepare for detailed documentation for a feature or a UI in agile projects?.
 Does it make sense for the business analyst to spend some time in providing clarity on this before passing it into the development team?
 In my personal opinion, there are requirements which are pretty much knowable by the business analyst prior hand and requirements which are difficult to know up-front.
 It makes sense to spend some effort to elaborate requirements which are knowable and not spend much effort on requirements which are hard to know up-front.

-Coming back to the question of documentation, theoretically we should have minimum of front documentation and then go back and update the documentation once the feature stabilizes.
+Coming back to the question of documentation, theoretically, we should have a minimum of front documentation and then go back and update the documentation once the feature stabilizes.
 But how often do we really do that?
 It looks like the documentation remains very sketchy.
 Subsequent maintenance is bound to suffer because of the approach of not documenting enough for future maintenance.
-Once again, I would like to have opinion of follow other business analyst about how they do things.
+Once again, I would like to have the opinion of fellow business analysts about how they do things.

 Twister #4 Should we bother about traceability?

-Should we establish requirements traceability in Agile environment?
-Most of the projects that I have had an opportunity in agile environment, did try to establish traceability with respect to the test cases, so as to ensure quality of the product.
+Should we establish requirements traceability in an Agile environment?
+Most of the projects that I have had an opportunity in an agile environment, did try to establish traceability with respect to the test cases, so as to ensure the quality of the product.
 But traceability to the design elements or code elements was non-existent.
-I would like to love learn from my fellow Agile business analysts about how they perceive things about traceability in Agile environment.
+I would like to learn from my fellow Agile business analysts about how they perceive things about traceability in an Agile environment.

 Twister #5 What happens to our good old modeling notations, especially UML?

-Coming back to modelling aspects of requirements in traditional world we placed a lot of emphasis on UML which I do not see today. in my opinion some of the UML elements in actually where in the solution in Domain so for example Class diagram for sequence diagram which anyway was not part of business analysis activities.
+Coming back to modeling aspects of requirements in the traditional world we placed a lot of emphasis on UML which I do not see today. in my opinion some of the UML elements in actually wherein the solution in Domain, for example, Class diagram for sequence diagram which anyway was not part of business analysis activities.

 However I still feel strongly that prototype, process model (now fancily called Story map), state model and use case model can add significant value to any project whether you follow waterfall or agile.